IsaiaBelladelli/TelepassDigitalTestIB/README.md

 It contains the SwiftUI views.
 The main views are:
 - Pokedex View: it shows the list of pokemons in order of "id".
 It uses infinite scrolling.
 - Pokemon Details View: it shows pokemon's stats and types.

+## Possible improvements
+- Add search bar on top of pokemons list.
+- Add the possibility to show the pokemons list ordered by name, id, etc.